Hospital Newsletter

 Through the documentary Dylan hopes to educate young people about the life-changing impact organ donation can have.

 Canadian Blood Services has organized screenings of the documentary in Toronto, Edmonton and Calgary.
-At the preimere in Toronto the screening was attended by partners Ontario Health - Trillium Gift of Life, University Health Network, Sick Kids Hospital, the High School Outreach Initiative, representatives and partners of the basketball development community in the GTA and Canada and the film’s producers and director.
+At the premiere in Toronto the screening was attended by partners Ontario Health - Trillium Gift of Life, University Health Network, Sick Kids Hospital, the High School Outreach Initiative, representatives and partners of the basketball development community in the GTA and Canada and the film’s producers and director.

 Financial supporters of Canadian Blood Services helped fund this film.